The object-centric data model

 You can also extend the object-centric data model to serve your unique business requirements:

-• Extend the Celonis object types by adding custom attributes and custom object to object relationships.
+Extend the Celonis object types and event types by adding custom attributes and custom relationships.

-The Celonis types and relationships, and your custom extensions and custom types, together make up the object-centric data model of the objects and events used in your business processes and the relationships between them.
+The Celonis object types and event types and relationships, and your custom extensions and custom object types and event types, together make up the object-centric data model of the objects and events used in your business processes and the relationships between them.
 This model is the digital twin of your business.

 Some of the objects in the object-centric data model are master data objects that usually provide additional information about other objects, and don’t have any events themselves.
 The master data objects are Customer, CustomerMasterCompanyCode, CustomerMasterCreditManagement, Material, MaterialMasterPlant, Plant, User, Vendor, and VendorMasterCompanyCode.
-There are also a few helper objects that have no relationships to other objects, including the currency conversion objects.
+Your model can also include helper objects that provide reference information, such as calendar tables and currency conversion and quantity conversion tables.

 To use each process in the object-centric data model for process mining, Celonis needs to know what objects, events, and relationships are relevant to that process.
 A perspective shows the structure of a process, or of any group of objects and events that you want to analyze, and enables Celonis to identify the right items to use.
 Perspectives explains how they work.